-- (a) The immediate response of an investigator shall be requested when any of the following circumstances exist: - 1.
-Major or unusual fires that exceed the investigative abilities of a Captain or a Battalion Chief - 2.
-Any fire resulting in a major injury or loss of life - 3.
-Incidents involving special circumstances, such as an especially high dollar loss, extensive damage, political sensitivity or any other circumstance deemed appropriate by the Battalion Chief - (b) The immediate response of an investigator shall be requested, along with a law enforcement investigator or a regional investigation team, when any of the following circumstances exist: - 1.
-Arson and/or incendiary devices are involved or the origin of the fire is otherwise suspicious - 2.
-Any explosion - 3.
-Evidence or suspicion of any crime having occurred in connection with a fire or explosion - 4.
-Death resulting from a fire or explosion - 5.
-Any fire started by a juvenile - 6.
-Any illegal activity that potentially could cause a fire and/or explosion - 7.
+- 1. The immediate response of an investigator shall be requested when any of the following circumstances exist: - a.
+Major or unusual fires that exceed the investigative abilities of a Captain or a Battalion Chief - b.
+Any fire resulting in a major injury or loss of life - Incidents involving special circumstances, such as an especially high dollar loss, extensive damage, political sensitivity or any other circumstance deemed appropriate by the Battalion Chief - 2.
+The immediate response of an investigator shall be requested, along with a law enforcement investigator or a regional investigation team, when any of the following circumstances exist: - a.
+Arson and/or incendiary devices are involved or the origin of the fire is otherwise suspicious - b.
+Any explosion - c.
+Evidence or suspicion of any crime having occurred in connection with a fire or explosion - d.
+Death resulting from a fire or explosion - e.
+Any fire started by a juvenile - f.
+Any illegal activity that potentially could cause a fire and/or explosion - g.
 Any fire or explosion related to a crime or a suspected crime

-402.6 EQUIPMENT
+6. EQUIPMENT